Planning (Development Management) - privacy notice

 You need to be aware that when you submit a planning application to us, the application, plans and any related documents or comments that you send to us are permanently kept as part of the public record.

-We have a statutory duty to make them available for any member of the public to see via our website and to have copies of.
+We have a statutory duty to make them available for any member of the public to see via our planning web pages and to have copies of.
 This includes planning application documents and consultation responses received in paper format, which we scan and keep electronically.

 The information that you provide with a planning application will be processed by Cheshire East Council, which is the ‘data controller’ for the purposes of the Data Protection Act.

 The information that you provide for a planning application, including personal data, will be used to deal with your planning application.

 Why we are allowed to use your information